autokey/autokey/README.rst

 Installation
 ============

-**Please remove previous installations of both AutoKey and AutoKey-py3 fully before installing!**
+**Important**: Please remove previous installations of both AutoKey and AutoKey-py3 fully before installing!

 For detailed installation instructions, please visit the `Installing`_ page. in our wiki.